-The closest termination cause to 'redundancy' is due to a change of the nature of business that necessitates reduction of workforce and there is no other suitable position available under Subparagraph 4, Article 11 of the LSA.
-Multiple redundancies may be governed by the Protection of Workers in Massive Lay-Off Act if the number of employees terminated during a specific period reaches the threshold.
-Under the law, employers must give notice to the labour bureau, union or labour representatives by LMC at least 60 days in advance of a planned collective dismissal, unless a shorter period is permissible due to the occurrence of a natural disaster or an unexpected event.
-The employment service office should assign officers to provide on-site counselling services regarding seeking employment and vocational training.
-The employer should give access to such officers and arrange the time for employees to accept individual assistance.
-If the employer recruits employees for a similar job, the laid off employees have the preferential right to be rehired.
-This applies to the new company formed by the main shareholders with similar business.
+Redundancy may occur if there is a change in the nature of business that necessitates a reduction in the workforce and there is no other suitable position available under Article 11(4) of the LSA.
+Multiple redundancies may be governed by the Protection of Workers in Mass

+Layoff Act if the number of employees terminated during a specific period reaches the threshold.
+Under the Act, employers must give notice to the labour bureau, union or labour representatives of LMC at least 60 days in advance of a planned massive dismissal, unless a shorter period is permissible owing to the occurrence of a natural disaster or an unexpected event.
+The employment service office should be given access to provide on-site counselling services regarding seeking employment and vocational training.
+If the employer recruits employees for a similar job, the laid-off employees have the preferential right to be rehired.

 Employees are entitled to severance pay pursuant to the LSA.
-The labour bureau will assist convening negotiation meetings after being notified.
+The labour bureau will assist in convening negotiation meetings after being notified.
 If the parties reach a settlement agreement, the labour bureau will submit it for court review within seven days.
-Upon court approval, the employees may initiate compulsory enforcement proceedings by presenting the settlement agreement without obtaining court judgment if the employer fails to perform.
+Upon court approval, the employees may initiate compulsory enforcement proceedings by presenting the settlement agreement without obtaining a court judgment if the employer fails to perform.